avni-prajapati/Sync-Motion-Flutter/README.md

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes follow this steps.

-1. please open an issue.
+1. Please open an issue.
 2. Fork the repository.
 3. Create a new branch (feature-branch)
 4. Commit your changes.